yudhiesh/yudhiesh.github.io/docs/_posts/2025-05-29-cerberus-safeguards-for-llms.md

 ![LLM Guardrails](https://raw.githubusercontent.com/guardrails-ai/guardrails/main/docs/img/with_and_without_guardrails.svg)

 **Without guardrails**, you're running a completely exposed system.
 User input hits your LLM directly, whatever comes out goes straight back to the user, and you're basically crossing your fingers that nothing goes wrong.

-Spoiler alert: something will go wrong.
+> *Spoiler alert: something will go wrong*.

 **With guardrails**, you get two layers of protection that actually matter: